blakevanlan/restless/README.md

 Send json `data` via POST method.

 ### Callback
-As an alternative to the emitter pattern, a callback function can be supplied.

 The parameters are as follows: `function(error, body, response)`.
 If no error occurred then `error` will be null.

 ### Parsers

 You can give any of these to the parsers option to specify how the response data is deserialized.
-In case of malformed content, parsers emit `error` event.
+In case of malformed content, an `error` object will be passed to the callback.
 Original data returned by server is stored in `response.raw`.

 #### parsers.auto